left-curve/left-curve/quint/tree_manipulation.md

         }
 ```

-Again, no mutations on Quint, so instead we return sets of orphans to be added (empty on else branches).
+Again, no mutations on Quint, so instead we return sets of orphans to be added (which are empty on else branches).

 ```bluespec apply_fancy.qnt+=
     // If the left child exists and have been updated or deleted, then the